 Continued milk production after weaning

 Some mothers may find that their nipple piercings continue to stimulate milk production after weaning.
-Nipple piercings have also been associated with spontaneous milk production unrelated to breastfeeding 9.
+Nipple piercings have also been associated with spontaneous milk production unrelated to breastfeeding.10

 If any of the above difficulties do occur, a breastfeeding specialist such as an IBCLC lactation consultant can be a great support to help you.

-Nipple piercings can carry risks of bacterial infection, mastitis, blocked ducts, abscess, scar tissue including keloid scars (raised scars), hepatitis, tetanus, transmission of HIV and hyperprolactinemia (high prolactin levels) 10.
-There is also the possibility of rejection (the body rejects the jewellery and the wound doesn’t heal) and some women can develop allergies to the metal jewellery.
+In addition to the breastfeeding related issues above, nipple piercings can carry risks of bacterial infection, scar tissue including keloid scars (raised scars), hepatitis, tetanus, transmission of HIV and hyperprolactinemia (high prolactin levels).11 There is also the possibility of rejection (the body rejects the jewellery and the wound doesn’t heal) and some women can develop allergies to the metal jewellery.

 To reduce the likelihood of infections and other complications, it is very important to choose reputable licensed practitioners, and follow all aftercare advice carefully.
-There is a summary of information and precautions on the UK’s National Health Service (NHS) article on Body Piercing, 2017 and see Public Health England’s Body and Surface Piercing Aftercare sheet and their Tattooing and Body Piercing Guidance Toolkit, 2014.
+There is a summary of information and precautions on the UK’s National Health Service (NHS) article on Infected Piercings, 2023 and see Public Health England’s Body and Surface Piercing Aftercare sheet and their Tattooing and Body Piercing Guidance Toolkit, 2013.